PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 That was a lot of code to update and move around!

-We separated all the code for generating different terrains into its own script called `TerrainGenerator` that the `Chunk` script uses when creating terrain:
+We separated all the *variables* (things that change with each new terrain) into a script called `TerrainGenerator` and the `Chunk` script uses it when creating terrain:

 ![](/Assets/terrain_generator_code_diagram.png)